Bill Snow: Cigarette advertising and smoking

 His anti-smoking actions took many forms, for example he collected cigarette butts from sacred sites and elsewhere, put them in large plastic bottles with labels like ‘Collected at Ayers Rock (Uluru) with information about how much damage they did to wildlife, and set up displays at fairs and schools to increase awareness and encourage action against tobacco and environmental pollution.
 He was an engaging character, though not always tactful and sometimes plain cantankerous.
 He would confront tobacco company salespeople and other representatives and then engage them about the error of their ways.
 His van was used as a 'BUGA UP Embassy' outside Leo Burnett’s (tobacco) Advertising Agency in North Sydney in 1984.
-In order to get rid of the 'Embassy' the Police had to impound the van but waited in vain for the registered owner, 'Philip Morris', to claim it.

-Favouring preventive action at all levels, he would visit Police stations with leaflets and explain to the somewhat startled officers that BUGA UP was to be active in their area and it would be appreciated if the health activists were just allowed to get on with the job.
-Despite this he was arrested and spent time in gaol for his billboard graffiti, as naturally he refused to pay the fine.
+He was arrested and spent time in jail for his billboard graffiti, as naturally he refused to pay the fine.
 But the fact that this happened made BUGA UP the most radical health promotion group in the world, which served to make all other anti-tobacco actions moderate, and re-frame the debate globally.
-Australia was the first major country to ban tobacco advertising and the loss of legitimacy by the tobacco industry had huge implications for tobacco and health policy in Australia and worldwide.

-Political activism

-Bill was an avid campaigner against using nuclear energy to provide electricity and destruction of the environment.
-He put his sailing skills to good use in seaborne protests against nuclear armed warships from the United States sailing into Sydney Harbour.

-He was a great believer in community action and was an early supporter of the Bundagen Community on the mid North Coast.
-Bill also spent much time with Indigenous Australians and visiting their communities.
-He funded a trip to England with Burnum Burnum in 1988, Australia's Bicentennial Year, when Burnum Burnum planted the Aboriginal flag on the beach near the white cliffs of Dover and claimed Britain for the Aboriginal people, as the British had done to the Aboriginal people in Australia.